The man behind The Grueling Truth - Where Legends Speak

 I am not going to lie here, my original plan was to do the top-10 from 1970 up to the present day.
 That was until I started looking at the past twenty years and I realized what crap the heavyweight division has put out, so I altered my course and decided to limit it to the first 20-year period of my life, which happens to be 1970-1990.
 You know, back when being the Heavyweight Champion of the World meant something.
+Check out the best bookmakers for betting on boxing!

 So here it goes.
 And before anybody starts bitching, I am limiting this to true heavyweight championship fights.
 That period in the early 1980s when John Tate and Mike Weaver were titleholders and there were multiple belt-holders in the mid-80s, well let’s just say out of the gate that from 1980-85 Larry Holmes was the true champ, and then Michael Spinks was the champ up until Mike Tyson knocked him out.